filip-krolop/spritmonitor-scraper/README.md.txt

 ### Mode 1 — Full import

-Downloads **everything**: all makes → all models → all engine variants.
+Downloads **everything**: all makes → all models → every vehicle detail page.

 ```bash
 python main.py --mode full
 ```

-Expected runtime: **4–12 hours** (depending on site load and number of models).
+Expected runtime: **8–24 hours** (every vehicle detail page is visited individually).
 Safe to interrupt — progress is saved to `progress.json` and the scraper resumes from where it left off.

 To restart from scratch: